Country Report for Guinea

 Prohibition is still to be achieved in the home, alternative care settings, day care, schools and penal institutions.

-Article 398 of the Civil Code 1983 confirms that parental authority entails a “right of correction”.
-The near universal acceptance of a certain degree of violence in childrearing necessitates clarity in law that no degree of corporal punishment is acceptable or lawful.
-The “right of correction” should be explicitly repealed and clear prohibition of all corporal punishment enacted in relation to parents and all those with parental authority.
-A draft new Children’s Code is under discussion which would prohibit all corporal punishment of children.
+Article 398 of the former Civil Code 1983, which confirmed that parental authority entailed a “right of correction”, was repealed in 2019.
+Nevertheless, the near universal acceptance of a certain degree of violence in childrearing necessitates clarity in law that no degree of corporal punishment is acceptable or lawful.
+Clear prohibition of all corporal punishment must be enacted in relation to parents and all those with parental authority.
+The draft new Children’s Code has been adopted – we are seeking more information on its impact on the legality of corporal punishment of children.

 Alternative care settings – Prohibition should be enacted in legislation applicable to all alternative care settings (foster care, institutions, places of safety, emergency care, etc).